Cote Hill Blue

 Soft, creamy, delicate.

-With the price of wholesale milk falling, the Davenports took a short course in cheese making and invented Britain’s first unpasteurised soft blue-brie: Cote Hill Blue.
+With the price of liquid milk falling, Michael and Mary realised their farm had to diversify if it was survive.
+After a short course in cheese-making, they invented Britain’s first unpasteurised, soft, blue brie-style cheese: Cote Hill Blue.

 More about this